Therapy for pregnancy and postpartum mental health in NYC

 Real talk about pregnancy anxiety & postpartum depression

-Trying to get pregnant and getting pregnant can be the biggest life-changing and exciting adventures you take on.
-Yet strong social pressures and idealized myths are also tied to this time period.
-Especially when it comes to what it means to have a smooth family planning journey, doing all the “right” things during pregnancy, or becoming a confident and capable parent.
+Getting pregnant can be one of the biggest life-changing and exciting adventures you choose.
+Yet strong social pressures and idealized myths are also tied to this time period, making it hard to be honest about its unique challenges.
+Especially when it comes to what it means to have a smooth family planning journey, doing all the “right” things during pregnancy, staying calm, or becoming a confident and capable parent.

-Postpartum can also be a whole new reality you didn’t expect.
-Many parents are shocked at all of the things “no one told me” and end up feeling lost, alone, or judged.
-Whatever your experience is, it’s helpful to receive support so you can invest in your emotional wellbeing during an important time.
+Postpartum is often a whole new reality you didn’t expect.
+Sleepless nights, a complete change in priorities, and so many decisions to make that all feel important to keep your new baby safe and healthy.
+Many parents are shocked at all of the things “no one told me” and end up feeling lost, alone, inadequate or judged.
+Every pregnancy and postpartum experience is unique, and it’s helpful to receive support so you can invest in your emotional wellbeing during an important time.

 What does “postpartum” and “perinatal” mean?